troclaux/notes/web_development.md

 - add simple CI tasks from the beggining (linting, testing)
 - add tests as you progress
-- build back-end first, then go to front-end
+- build back end first, then go to front end

 1. define features to implement
 1. sketch user interface
-1. choose stack (front-end, back-end)
+1. choose stack (front end, back end)
 1. choose where project will be hosted (recommended is to start with localhost then change to public cloud)
 1. initialize project (e.g. `npm init -y` or `npx create-next-app@latest .`)
 1. install dependencies